Wiesthal

-Wiesthal is a community in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (municipal association) of Partenstein.
+Wiesthal is a municipality in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (municipal association) of Partenstein.
 It has a population of around 1,300.

 Geography

 Location

 Wiesthal lies in the Aschaffenburg region in the Aubach valley in the Mittelgebirge Spessart.

 Subdivision

 The community has the following Gemarkungen (traditional rural cadastral areas): Krommenthal and Wiesthal.
 These are also the two Ortsteile.

 History

 Wiesthal is an old glassmaking centre and had its first documentary mention in 1057.
 The small stream, the Aubach, once split the community into two parts, one belonging to the Bishopric of Mainz and the other to the County of Rieneck.
 After the Counts of Rieneck had died out, their half likewise passed to the Archbishopric of Mainz.
 The Electoral Mainz Amt was in Prince Primate von Dalberg's favour secularized and passed with his Principality of Aschaffenburg in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to the Kingdom of Bavaria.

 On 1 January 1972, Krommenthal was merged with Wiesthal.